Distributed firewall rules apply at the VM level and control East-West traffic within the SDDC.

-Rejecting a packet is a more graceful way to deny a packet, as it sends a destination unreachable message to the sender.
+- Select Reject to reject packets with the specified source, destination, and service protocol.
+Reject action returns a "destination unreachable message" to the sender.
 If the protocol is TCP, a TCP RST message is sent.
 ICMP messages with administratively prohibited code are sent for UDP, ICMP, and other IP connections.
 One benefit of using Reject is that the sending application is notified after only one attempt that the connection cannot be established.

 Logging Enable or disable packet logging for this firewall rule.
 If enabled, the packet logs are forwarded to the Log Intelligence service.
 To access the logs, visit the Log Intelligence service console.